 - Other Fruit: you can use blueberries, raspberries as well as the strawberries.
 If it is soft fruit season, then Peach Eton Mess is also delicious.

-If you like this recipe you may also like my other British recipes.
+You may also like my other British recipes

 And these summer desserts: